-During the Regulatory Year, Northern Electric plc, the Company's immediate parent company and the Principal Employer of the Scheme, continued to be engaged with the Group Trustees in the triennial actuarial valuation process, as at 31 March 2010, in order to determine the funding position of the Scheme and the associated deficit repair arrangements.
+During the Regulatory Year, Northern Electric plc, an associated company in the Northern Powergrid Group and the Principal Employer of the Scheme, continued to be engaged with the Group Trustees in the triennial actuarial valuation process, as at 31 March 2010, in order to determine the funding position of the Scheme and the associated deficit repair arrangements.
 The actuarial valuation concluded that there was a shortfall of assets in the Scheme compared to the value of accrued benefits of £276m.

 Agreement was reached during June 2011 with the Group Trustees to repair this deficit over the 15 year period to 31 March 2025, subject to the actuarial assumptions adopted for the triennial valuation as at 31 March 2010 being borne out in practice.
-The agreement includes cash payments of £29.9m per annum (of which £22.3m is borne by the Company), made on a monthly basis, for the first five years of the recovery plan followed by an agreed profile of payments to be made over the remaining ten years of the recovery plan.
+The agreement includes cash payments of £29.9m per annum (of which £7.6m is borne by the Company), made on a monthly basis, for the first five years of the recovery plan followed by an agreed profile of payments to be made over the remaining ten years of the recovery plan.

-The Company also participates in the Northern Powergrid Pension Scheme, which is a defined contribution scheme.
+The Company also participates in the Northern Powergrid Pension Scheme and the Yorkshire Electricity Pension Plan, which are defined contribution schemes.